Eschatologue/CM_wiki/docs/class/fighter/index.md

 ### Level 2: Action Surge

 You can push yourself beyond your normal limits for a moment.
-On your turn, you can take one additional action, except the Magic action.
+On your turn, you can take one additional action, except the **:rsc-a: Magic**{ .rsc } action.

 Once you use this feature, you can't do so again until you finish a Short or Long Rest.
 Starting at level 17, you can use it twice before a rest but only once on a turn.